Flashcards in VTED Deck (15):

 What investigations should be carried out for a suspected PE?

-CXR to rule out other causes of SOB and chest pain
+CXR and ECG to rule out other causes of SOB and chest pain

 Calculate Wells score

 If unlikely - D-dimer, if positive - CTPA

 FBC, U&Es, baseline clotting

 What are the key features of a massive a PE?

 Signs of right heart strain on CT/ECHO, ECG